saeed-sufi/GA/README.md

 * Ahref Rank is basically all websites in their database ordered by their raw DR values.
 Think of Ahref Rank as a granular version of Domain Rating.

 * Ahref Rank is unrelated to Google Rankings oe search traffic.

+* Google keyword data: base for search volume calculations.

+* Clickstream data: refine numbers and find new keyword ideas.

+* Search reasults data: ranking positions + track SERP features.

+* Search volume: the average number of times people search for a query in a target country.

+* Total keywords: Calculated by counting all search queries a URL, subfolder, or domain ranks for in the top 100.

+* Organic traffic: Estimates the total number of monthly search visits to a website, subsection or page.
+It's calculated as CTR * Search volume of keyword.

+* Traffic value: The value of the organic search traffic, if it were to be acquired via PPC in Google Ads.

+* Top keyword: The query that brings the most search traffic to a URL.

+* Keyword difficulty: Estimates how hard it'll be to rank in the top 10 organic search results in a specific location.
+Best to use KD as a filter when working with large datasets.